mate-academy/jv-strategy/README.md

 # jv-strategy

 ---
-Imagine you have сhain of stores.
+Imagine you have chain of stores.
 You need to implement discount system for people in some special events of a year like New Year.

 In this task we'll need help of Strategy pattern.